AI Companion Security and Privacy

 Third-Party Subprocessors

 As part of Zoom’s federated approach to AI, artificial intelligence models from third parties, such as Anthropic and OpenAI, may be used for certain AI Companion features alongside Zoom’s artificial intelligence models to provide high-quality results.
-Zoom uses the Perplexity service to provide web content search results for AI Companion.
+Zoom also uses other model providers for particular features.
+See “Model Usage and Processing” below.

 Data Processing, Storage, and Retention